Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.

 Grandeur, formality and tranquillity are the essential characteristics, first seen in immaculately maintained grounds and, once inside, in a succession of impressive public rooms that illustrate a long and proud history - panelled walls, oil paintings, suits of armour and magnificent fireplaces.

 Conference/banqueting (110/166); business centre; free broadband wi/fi.
+Cinema (32 seats, several screenings daily, changed weekly; available for private hire).
+Billiards Room with opulent Cigar Terrace.
 Archery, boat trips, clay pigeon shooting, equestrian, walking, garden, fishing (fly & coarse), golf (9), fitness centre, sauna, steam room, massage, beauty salon, hairdressing.
-Children welcome (under 12s free in parents' room, cot available without charge).
-No pets.
+Children welcome (under 16s free in parents' room, cot available without charge).
+Small pets welcome.
 Heli-pad.

 George V Dining Room:

-This very large, opulent dining room offers a combination of fine food and attentive service, under the direction of Maitre d’Hôtel and Sommelier Robert Bowe, whose constant, caring presence adds greatly to an outstanding dining experience.
+This very large, opulent dining room offers a combination of fine food and attentive service, under the direction of Maitre d’Hotel and Sommelier Robert Bowe, whose engaging presence adds greatly to this unique dining experience.

 A five-course dinner menu offers a choice of about nine dishes on the first and main courses, including some tempting vegetarian suggestions; the choice is wide, with a suggested wine (by the glass or by the bottle) with each starter and main course.